 Julie Brethfeld, Delegate of the Federal Ministry for Economic Cooperation and Development (BMZ) to the Working Group on Peace and Development (FriEnt Arbeitsgemeinschaft Frieden und Entwicklung)

-Dr. Sabine Kurtenbach, Acting Director of the GIGA Institute of Latin American Studies
+Dr. Sabine Kurtenbach, Acting Director of the GIGA Institute for Latin American Studies

 Martin Ostermeier, Technical Officer in Employment, Social and Employment Policy at the International Labour Organization (ILO)

-Dr. Thomas Richter, Senior Research Fellow at the GIGA Institute of Middle East Studies and GIGA Forum Coordinator
+Dr. Thomas Richter, Senior Research Fellow at the GIGA Institute for Middle East Studies and GIGA Forum Coordinator